abcAssess/abcAssess-legal/accessibility.md

 #### abcAssess implements the following accessibility features across our web and mobile platforms:

 - **Screen Reader Support**
-  Our web platform uses semantic HTML landmarks and structured heading elements (H1, H2, etc.) to support screen reader navigation.
-Our native iOS and Android applications include explicit accessibility labels on all interactive elements to ensure compatibility with VoiceOver (iOS) and TalkBack (Android).
+  Our web platform uses semantic HTML landmarks and structured heading elements (H1, H2, etc.) to support screen reader navigation, including VoiceOver on iOS/macOS and TalkBack on Android when accessing abcAssess through a mobile browser.

 - **Keyboard and Switch Access**
   Our web platform is fully navigable using a standard keyboard, with visible focus indicators on all interactive elements.
-Our mobile applications are optimized for use with iOS Switch Control, Android Switch Access, and standard assistive gesture navigation.
+On mobile and tablet browsers, abcAssess is designed to work with standard assistive gesture navigation and platform-level switch access tools.

 - **Color Contrast**
   Our core color palette enforces a minimum contrast ratio of 4.5:1 between text and background elements, meeting WCAG 2.1 Level AA requirements.
 This supports readability in a range of lighting conditions, including brightly lit classroom environments.